MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Bluetooth Speaker Mode

-Enable `Classic Bluetooth` in `Component config > Bluetooth > Bluedroid Bluetooth stack enabled > Classic Bluetooth`, enable `A2DP > A2DP ROLE config (SINK)`, then enable `Bluetooth Speaker Mode` via `make menuconfig`.
+Enable `Classic Bluetooth` in `Component config > Bluetooth > Bluedroid Bluetooth stack enabled > Classic Bluetooth`, enable `A2DP`, then enable `Bluetooth Speaker Mode` via `make menuconfig`.
 After flashing, you should see a Bluetooth device called "ESP_SPEAKER".
 If you don't like that name, you can change it via menuconfig.

 ## Connecting the I2S codec